Mediatek-Cloud/mcs-resources/content/en/key_concept/README.md

 # **Key concept**

 This section describes the key components that make up a Wearables or IoT project in MediaTek Cloud Sandbox.
 All of your project activities take place within the **Development** pages of the MediaTek Cloud Sandbox.
 In addition to which, the **My Devices** page enables you to view all the devices you have created or have access to.
+Also, in the **Dashboard** you can find the overview of your prototype and test device status and get to know the related recent activity and your platform usage.

+# **Dashboard**

+Everytime the user log into the MCS console, the user will be directed to the dashboard page.
+The **Dashboard** contains the following information:

+* **Quick start guide** where help the user to get started with the MCS platform.
+* **Overview** where the user finds the latest updated prototype and test device information.
+* **Number of used** where the user finds the platform usage.
+* **Quick resources** where we provides the most popular resource links.
+* **Recent activity** where the user finds the related activities of the prototypes and test devices.

 # **Development**